aljoxo/Arisen/README.md

 ### Anniversary Edition

-Arisen is on a [downgraded](https://www.nexusmods.com/skyrimspecialedition/mods/57618) version (1.5.97) of Skyrim.
-As stated at the top of this document, it **does require** the paid update.
+Wabbajack [downgrades](https://www.nexusmods.com/skyrimspecialedition/mods/57618) your install for you to version (1.5.97) of Skyrim.
+Please **do not** downgrade your steam install or the modlist yourself, but as stated at the top of this document, it **does require** the paid update.

 ## Updating the modlist